gravitational/teleport/docs/4.2/gcp-guide.md

 ### Access: Service accounts

 The Authentication server will need to read and write to Firestore.
-For this it'll need the correct permission via Server Accounts.
+For this it'll need the correct permission via Service Accounts.
 Learn how to [enable and create service accounts for instances](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances).
+The Service Account will require the following roles:
+- Cloud Datastore Index Admin
+- Cloud Datastore User
+- Storage Object Creator
+- Storage Object Viewer

 ![Service Account](img/gcp/gcp-permissions.png)